-The Ponte d’Angelo used to be called the Ponte Elio (Pons Aelius) and was constructed by Emperor Hadrian, who wished to connect his mausoleum to the rest of the city.
-In those days this part of town was still part of the district Campo Marzio.
+The Ponte d’Angelo used to be called Ponte Elio (Pons Aelius) and was constructed by Emperor Hadrian, who wished to connect his mausoleum to the rest of the city.

 This bridge also makes it very easy to walk to the Vatican City.

 Already in the first days of its existence, Ponte was an area with many tourists.
-Almost every road leading to the Vatican automatically ended at the Ponte Sant’Angelo so there has always been a variety of hotels, inns and even souvenir shops in the area.
-Many Romans chose the area to live in, because of the availability of drinkable water.
+Almost every road leading to the Vatican ended at the Ponte Sant’Angelo so there has always been a variety of hotels, inns and even souvenir shops in the area.
+Romans themselves also chose the area to live in, because of the availability of drinkable water.

 The Piazza Sant’Angelo, in front of the bridge, is where condemned prisoners used to be executed.

 Main tourist attractions Ponte district Rome

 The neighborhood has always remained populated.
 As a result, there are only a few ancient Roman ruins to be seen.

 The streets are characterized by beautiful historical buildings.
 One of these is the Palazzo Altemps, one of the seats of the Museo Nazionale Romano.
 Unfortunately, many of these buildings cannot be visited by tourists.